-- 4.10 To project the arisings to 2030/31 the choices are limited.
+4.8 To project the arisings to 2030/31 the choices are limited.
 The Regional Plan predicted an increase in C&D arisings of 2% a year until 2006, followed by 1% growth from 2007 to 2015 and from 2016 onward no growth.
 With no better indication available of what this waste stream will do it will be assumed that there will be no growth in this waste stream.
-Therefore, the figure of 1,117,985 tonnes will be used throughout.
-Consideration is given later in this document if a 20% upward shock occurred by 2020. - 4.11 In general terms, the arisings data can be split into three main categories: the production of recycled aggregates; waste entering licensed landfills; and that waste used on exempt sites.
+Therefore, the figure of 1,366,426 tonnes will be used throughout.
+Consideration is given later in this document if a 20% upward shock occurred by 2020.

+4.9 In general terms, the arisings data can be split into three main categories: the production of recycled aggregates; waste entering licensed landfills; and that waste used on exempt sites.
 Therefore, the arisings for Leicestershire shall be split into the same groupings.
+Counter to the other waste streams within this document consideration of landfill will be undertaken first.